ibm-cloud-docs/vpc/cbr.md

 If you do not find a context-based restriction event in Activity Tracker, it's possible access was denied due to IAM access policies.
 For more information, see
 [VPC IAM getting started guide](docs/vpc?topic=vpc-iam-getting-started).

+### Client-to-site VPN data plane impact with context-based restrictions
+{: cbr-c2s-vpn-data-plane}

+If a user enables a **User ID and passcode** when configuring [client authentication](/docs/vpc?topic=vpc-client-to-site-vpn-planning#client-authentication) for a client-to-site VPN, and creates context-based rules on VPC resources, the client connection to the VPN is impacted by context-based restrictions.
+If the VPN client remote IP is not in the __Network Zone__, the connection to the VPN server returns an `Auth Failed` error.

+After the VPN client connects to the VPN server, the requests to the VPE endpoint or Cloud Service Endpoint (CSE) are controlled with context-based restrictions.
+Also, the requests' source IP is the VPC [Cloud service endpoint source addresses](/docs/vpc?topic=vpc-vpc-behind-the-curtain#cse-source-addresses).
+Make sure that the VPC CSE source addresses are in the CBR Network Zone; otherwise, the request is denied.

 ## Limitations
 {: #cbr-vpc-limitations}